Every Nx workspace has a file structure like this:

 /libs/ contains the library projects.
 There are many different kinds of libraries, and each library defines its own external api so that boundaries between libraries remain clear.

 /tools/ contains scripts that act on your code base.
-This could be database scripts, custom builders or workspace schematics.
+This could be database scripts, custom executors (or builders) or workspace generators.

-/workspace.json defines each project in your workspace and the builder commands that can be run on those projects.
+/workspace.json defines each project in your workspace and the executors that can be run on those projects.

 /nx.json adds extra information about projects, including manually defined dependencies and tags that can be used to restrict the ways projects are allowed to depend on each other.